SamanthaHindle/preprint_JournalClub/MozillaMiniGrant/Application.md

 ### Questions

 1. __What institution are you based at currently, if any?__
-University of California San Francisco and Oregon Health & Science University
+University of California San Francisco (Samantha) and Oregon Health & Science University (Daniela).

 2. __Have you previously received a grant from Mozilla Foundation?
 If so, list the amount and purpose of the grant.__
 No.